You may have noticed some changes to our buses on route 63! 👀

 What do you mean when you say ‘zero-emission buses’?

-By ‘zero-emission’ we mean that the buses don’t produce any harmful emissions at their exhausts, like nitrogen oxide, which contributes to poor air quality and affects our health, and carbon dioxide, the gas partly responsible for climate change. 🌎
+By ‘zero-emission’ we mean that the buses don’t produce any harmful emissions at their exhausts.
+For example, like nitrogen oxide, which contributes to poor air quality and affects our health.
+As well as carbon dioxide, the gas partly responsible for climate change. 🌎

 What will happen after the trial?
 Will we see buses like these across the whole of London?